hoc-courses/shared-resources/git-workflow.md

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/assignments-intro-9.png)

 **git init** - this step occurred automatically when the GitHub repository was cloned to your local computer.
+It creates a private directory, named .git, that stores all the information for Git to track your repo.
 You only need to do this step when you create a local repository first.

-**git status** - returns a list of untracked (not in the staging area for the next commit) and tracked files (files in the staging area ready for the next commit).
+**git status** - returns a list of untracked (new) and modified files and tracked files (files in the staging area ready for the next commit).

 **git add** - adds any changed files to the staging area to be committed to your local repository.